 41 chemin du Gouvernement CDN - Lévis G1K 7A1

 Forming an irregular pentagon, the fort (1865-72) stands atop Pointe-Lévis, the highest point on the south shore of the St. Lawrence.
-It is the sole vestige of three such forts built to protect Quebec City from possible American attack after the thre..
+It is the sole vestige of three such forts built to protect Quebec City against possible American attacks in the wak..

 2 r. d'Auteuil CDN - Lévis G1K 7A1

-The ever-increasing number of European immigrants to Canada prompted the government to establish, in 1832, a quarantine station on Grosse-Île, one of 21 islands making up the Île-aux-Grues archipelago.
-In the station's first year of operation, some 5..
+In 1932, the ever-increasing number of European immigrants to Canada prompted the government to establish a quarantine station on Grosse-Île, one of 21 islands making up the Île-aux-Grues archipelago.
+In the station's first year of operation, some 50..